mikkokotila/learning-deep-learning/README.md

 # Learning Deep Learning

 Want to learn deep learning using vetted resources and a method that maximize the benefit you get out of your time?
 Look no further, you've come to right place.
+You'll be building your very own skynet in no time.

 [Yes, I'm ready to go, beam me up](https://github.com/mikkokotila/learning-deep-learning/blob/master/ASSIGNEMENTS.md)